What Does it Take to Be a Licensing Examiner or Inspector?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Are There Job Opportunities for Licensing Examiners and Inspectors?
+Is There Job Demand for Licensing Examiners and Inspectors?

 In 2016, there was an estimated number of 288,300 jobs in the United States for Licensing Examiner or Inspector.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Licensing Examiner or Inspector by 2026.
-Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.
+There will be an estimated 25,900 positions for Licensing Examiner or Inspector per year.